essandess/isp-data-pollution/README.md

   - Comment 2: Tor exit-node traffic almost certainly contains such traffic, but I have not observed this potential issue.
 Reports of such problems or suggestions to further mitigate them are welcomed in the repo's [Issues](../../Issues).

 - **“Some information is sensitive even if it's surrounded by noise. … Imagine if hackers targeted your ISP, your browsing history was leaked, and it showed you visiting specific controversial websites. … Even if that was surrounded by noise, it would be very hard to get the sort of noise that would give you plausible deniability.”** [[Jeremy Gillula](https://www.eff.org/about/staff/jeremy-gillula)]
   - Comment 1: This is correct.
-Obfuscation is a statistical approach that connect conceal highly specific, personal, sensitive data.
+Obfuscation is a statistical approach that cannot conceal highly specific, personal, sensitive data, and would not offer plausible deniability.
   - Comment 2: This is also a potential issue for VPN users.

 # Example crawl